|8:00 - 9:00 am

 The Women Business Leaders Breakfast Series features prominent regional women business leaders speaking on a variety of progressive business topics.
-Casual networking and a continental breakfast precede engaging and interactive presentations on topics essential for women in business such as innovative entrepreneurship, strategic business growth, unique marketing strategies, and logistical business planning.
+Casual networking and a continental breakfast precede engaging and interactive training presentations on topics essential for women in business such as innovative entrepreneurship, strategic business growth, unique marketing strategies, and logistical business planning.
 Each speaker provides key takeaways on the topics covered.

 Upcoming Dates & Speakers